tdhopper/c.tdhopper.com/content/post/welcome-page.md

 # 👋 Hey, I'm Tim Hopper!

 I'm an experienced machine learning engineer and Python developer.
-I specialize machine learning platforms, and Python developer tooling, and cloud infrastructure.
+I specialize in machine learning platforms, Python developer tooling, and cloud infrastructure.
 For over 10 years, I've helped companies solve business problems with machine learning in domains such as banking, cybersecurity, and weather forecasting.
 You can check out my resume at [resume.tdhopper.com](https://resume.tdhopper.com).

 ✍🏻 **Writings**: